Hrvoje Horvat Jr.: Coaching career

 After holding the position of player-coach at RK Dubrava until 2012, Horvat started his indoor handball coaching career in the same club in the same year.
-After saving Dubrava from relegation from the Croatian First League, he led the club to the placement in the final of the 2014 Croatian Cup, which they lost to powerhouse RK Zagreb.
+After saving Dubrava from relegation from the Croatian First League, he led the club to their placement in the final of the 2014 Croatian Cup, which they lost to powerhouse RK Zagreb.

 In November 2016 Horvat was appointed head coach of RK Nexe Našice, which he led to secure a spot in the final four of the SEHA League in the 2018–19 season and previously won a place in the 2018–19 EHF Cup.

 After Lino Červar became head coach of the Croatia men's national handball team in March 2017, Horvat was appointed his assistant.
 As a member of his coaching staff he participated in European championships in 2018 and 2020, and in World championships in 2019 and 2021.
 Following the latter tournament where Croatia finished in 15th place, Červar resigned and Horvat was appointed his successor as head coach of the Croatia men's national handball team.
+After the 2023 World Championship the Croatian Handball Federation wasn’t happy with the results of the championship, and he was sacked.

+In December 2022 he became head coach of HSG Wetzlar, but was sacked already in April 2023.

 Personal life

 His nickname, like his father Hrvoje, is Cveba, which is the Croatian word for raisin.

 Hrvoje Horvat Jr. has two older sisters, Jasenka and Vanja.
 Jasenka is the widow of the famous handball player, Iztok Puc, and Vanja is the ex-wife of former footballer and now football manager, Zoran Mamić.
-Horvat's mother, Dunja, passed away in March 2020 from Alzheimer's disease.
+Horvat's mother, Dunja, died in March 2020 from Alzheimer's disease.